 E.2 What have we learned about historical degradation in the J2 Return Channel prior to augmentation?

 The J2 Return began clearwater hydropower returns in 1942.
 Since then, J2 Return Channel has incised and its slope has decreased, diverging markedly from historical elevations (Figures 2.5-2.6; relative elevation model).
 Limited transect survey data prior to LiDAR gives an indication of the progression of this change.
-In 1989, transect data indicates that the thalweg below the return had incised 14 feet (0.3 ft/yr) below the floodplain, followed by an additional six feet of incision by 2002 (0.5 ft/yr).
+In 1989, transect data indicated that the thalweg below the return had incised 14 feet (0.3 ft/yr) below the floodplain, followed by an additional six feet of incision by 2002 (0.5 ft/yr).
 After this point, however, incision seems to have slowed with no measurable lowering between 2002 and 2016.
 This period of slowing incision coincided with a steady increase in sinuosity (i.e. more lateral channel movement).
 We interpret the shift from vertical incision to lateral migration to be caused by the channel dropping below the slope threshold to maintain a straight braided channel, causing it to transition to a wandering planform.
 Lateral erosion now comprises >50% of total erosion in the channel, supplying downstream reaches with sediment from bank material rather than bed material.

 Overall, we assess that a wave of vertical incision propagated down through the study area after J2 Return began operations.
 In the early 2000s, the primary mechanism of channel degradation shifted from incision to lateral migration, with the highest intensity of migration occurring in upper half of the J2 Return Channel.